| bail bonds, bail bond

 records a lien on the property to secure the bail amount.
 If the defendant fails to appear

 in court as scheduled, the court may foreclose on the property to obtain the forfeited bail bonds amount.
+Release on Own Recognizance (O.R.): Another

 method of release, pending trial, is through a county or law enforcement administered